Box

 You can use the Offset X and Offset Y parameters:

-• to anchor on text outside the target box, for example, if all the box's contents are variable.
+- to anchor on text outside the target box, for example, if the box's title is outside the box.

 The following example shows the same document as the Offset Boxes example, but uses distances in inches rather than boxes to define the offsets.